rettersoft/docs/src/pages/docs/classes/methods.md

 ### QUEUED_WRITE

-Queued write methods are also able write to states.
+Queued write methods are also able to write to states.
 They are based on a FIFO queue, so concurrency management handled automatically.

 If there is a new WRITE method while a queued write method is still on progress, Rio opens a few seconds gap right after queued write method completed.